Pan-Canadian-Genome-Library/file-transfer/README.md

 > <img align="left" src="ov-logo.png" height="50"/>
 > </div>
 >
-> *Score is part of [Overture](https://www.overture.bio/), a collection of open-source software microservices used to create platforms for researchers to organize and share genomics data.*
+> *File-Transfer service is a fork of Score, part of [Overture's](https://www.overture.bio/) collection of open-source software suite.
+It has been extended to integrate with PCGL's federated Authorization service.*
 >

-## Key Features
+## Score Key Features

 - **Multi-cloud Support**: Compatible with AWS S3, Azure Storage, and any object storage with an S3 compliant API (Minio, Ceph, etc.)
 - **High-performance Transfers**: Implements multipart uploads and downloads for optimal throughput